 Once she arrives, she can stay in the US for 90 days in the "fiancée" status.
 By the end of that time you either get legally married, or she has to go back to her home country.
 Neither you nor her are obligated to get married, but you may be financially responsible for her return ticket if the things don't work out.

 When you do get married you will need to apply for a permanent resident status for her.
 There is a special form for that, and an application fee.
-When you get to that point, you can give us a call This is going to run about $800 in fees and required medical tests, if you fill out the forms by yourself.
+This is going to run about $800 in fees and required medical tests, if you fill out the forms by yourself.

 If you want a lawyer to do all the form filing for you, the fee may vary anywhere from one to several thousand dollars depending on a particular lawyer and the circumstances of your case.